Skip to main content Skip to footer site map

 • 6 min.
 Read

-• Last Updated: 12/27/2018
+• Last Updated: 10/25/2024

 Table of Contents

-Form W-2 filing deadline
+Form W-2 Filing Deadline

-As an employer, you must furnish Form W-2 for 2018 compensation to all employees by Jan.
-31, 2019.
-This filing deadline has not changed.
-What's more, you must transmit copies of W-2s to the Social Security Administration, along with Form W-3 (a transmittal summarizing the W-2s); the same due date applies.
-Some states requiring copies of W-2s have different deadlines.
+Furthermore, you must transmit copies of W-2s to the Social Security Administration along with Form W-3 (a transmittal summarizing the W-2s); the same due date applies.
+Some states require copies of W-2s, but they have different deadlines.

 If this special safe harbor does not apply, you can still limit penalties considerably if you fall under the de minimis rule for corrections.
 You must meet all of the following conditions: